dabizi/remembweb/README.md

 Progress :
 - Currently saving data
+- Save the different answers provided by the users

 Next steps :
-- Need to save the different answers provided by the users
 - Possibility to save an image